Chem2527/salesforce-devops/Reactjs-Hosting.md

 ##  STEP 1: Use ngrok for Local Testing

-Use [ngrok](https://ngrok.com) to share your local React app (e.g., running on `http://localhost:3000`) with a publicly accessible URL.
+Use [ngrok](https://ngrok.com) to share your local React app (In my case Reactjs is already running on  `http://localhost:3000`) with a publicly accessible URL.

 ### 1.1 Create an ngrok Account